IlyaGulya/setup-crowdin-cli/memory-bank/systemPatterns.md

 - The build workflow uses matrix jobs with direct JAR downloads for efficiency
 - The setup action extracts binaries from Docker images and stores them in the tool cache
 - The AWT stripper is integrated into the build workflow to process the JAR before native image building
+- The test workflow verifies that the setup action works correctly on all supported platforms
+- The setup action's platform-specific binary selection feature ensures the correct binary is used for each platform

 ## Error Handling Patterns